Lightning Greaves card art

 How often is Lightning Greaves drawn in a Commander game?

-Across 635 deck-participations where Lightning Greaves was in the 100-card deck, it was drawn in roughly 22% of instances.
-That's consistent with expectations for a singleton in a 100-card deck.
-Of the 138 times it reached a hand, 107 of those copies were cast, a draw-to-play rate of 72%.
+Across 1530 tracked games where Lightning Greaves was in the deck, it was drawn 23% of the time.
+That is consistent with expectations for a singleton in a 100-card deck.
+Of the 523 copies that reached a player's hand, 70% were cast before the game concluded.

-What turn does Lightning Greaves typically hit the battlefield?
+What turn does Lightning Greaves usually get cast?

 Is Lightning Greaves legal in Commander?

 Yes.
-Lightning Greaves is legal in Commander, Duel Commander, Brawl, Legacy, Modern, Vintage, Historic, Timeless, Gladiator, and Oathbreaker.
+Lightning Greaves is legal and unrestricted in Commander, as well as in Legacy, Modern, Vintage, Historic, and several other formats.
 It is not legal in Standard, Pioneer, Pauper, or Pauper Commander.
-There are no current bans in Commander.
+Its colorless identity means it fits into any Commander deck regardless of color.